 Within the BTW also provides a large space for our Women’s Sewing Guild.
 Robbin Street, an expedition participant in 2007, began this project by organizing to have 5 Pfaff sewing machines and supplies brought with her as a personal project.
 For the next 3 weeks, 8-10 hours per day, she instructed a small group of women who had never touched any kind of machine like this.
 It was slow going at first, but once they caught on, great progress was made daily.
 By the time Robbin departed, the women were able to sew uniforms for our children, make simple repairs to our children’s clothing, and even make attractive handbags from their traditional kanga dress material.
 Up until now they had to share space in the Koins Community Center, but with the new BTW they will have their own separate area dedicated to their sewing projects, which will allow their work to continue uninterrupted regardless of other village activities and expeditions.

-In 2011, Koins partnered with individuals and organizations that will be providing new construction project opportunities to the Koins service area, including the manufacturing of a hand operated drill for water wells/bore holes.
+Beginning in 2011, Koins partnered with individuals and organizations that have been providing new construction project opportunities to the Koins service area, including the manufacturing of a hand operated drill for water wells/bore holes.
 Koins will be manufacturing these drills at the BTW in Mnyenzeni, for distribution throughout eastern Africa.